pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

                                       or Python file path used to populate the mock repository.
-This option may be used multiple times where each use defines a single file_path.This parameter the --server
+This option may be used multiple times where each use defines a single file_path.This option, --server, and
-                                      option and the --name option are mutually exclusive since each defines a WBEM server.
+                                      --name are mutually exclusive since each
-                                      See the pywbemtools documentation for more
+                                      defines a WBEM server.
+See the pywbemtools documentation for more information.
-                                      information.(EnvVar: PYWBEMCLI_MOCK_SERVER).
+                                      (EnvVar:
+                                      PYWBEMCLI_MOCK_SERVER)
       --version                       Show the version of this command and the pywbem package and exit.
       -h, --help                      Show this message and exit.

     Commands:
-      class       Command group to manage CIM classes. connection  Command group to manage WBEM connections. help        Show help message for interactive mode. instance    Command group to manage CIM instances. qualifier   Command group to view QualifierDeclarations.
+      class       Command group for CIM classes.
+      connection  Command group for persistent WBEM connections. help        Show help message for interactive mode. instance    Command group for CIM instances.
-      repl        Enter interactive (REPL) mode (default).
+      qualifier   Command group for CIM qualifier declarations. repl        Enter interactive mode (default).
-      server      Command Group for WBEM server operations.
+      server      Command group for WBEM servers.

 .. _`pywbemcli class --help`: